Comparing Best Savings Account in UAE: 2025 Guide

 • True Earnings: Unlike the simple interest rate, APY gives a more accurate picture of your potential earnings, as it includes the effect of compounding.
 This makes it easier to compare different savings accounts on a like-for-like basis.

-Evaluating Accounts Based on APY
+Evaluating accounts based on APY

 1. Compare APYs, Not Interest Rates: When comparing savings accounts, focus on the APY rather than just the nominal interest rate.
 An account with a higher interest rate but less frequent compounding could end up offering a lower yield than an account with a lower interest rate but more frequent compounding.